 - Make savings on your cost of accommodation

 - Live in a flexible space that requires 28 days’ notice to leave

 - Bring formally empty buildings back into use

 - Take responsibility for looking after a building

 - Become a part of our community

-- Give 28 days’ notice before leaving
+- Give 28 days’ notice before leaving the property

 Avalon Guardians work closely with the NHS Trust and trade unions to advertise our spaces to Key Workers.